 The main villain in the first series is Rezo the Red Priest, and he is scheming to resurrect the Dark Lord Shabranigdo.
 Lina and the others make a trip to Sairaag, where they have a final confrontation with Rezo and his cronies.

-There is only a textless version of the opening song on disc eight.
-Just like the textless songs on disc four, there is no longer any credit text, but there are still subtitles on the screen.
-A feature labeled as “Japanese TV Spots” runs for roughly two-and-a-half minutes; there are no subtitles for this feature.
-There are a total of seven television spots included, and they seemed to be for various Slayers recordings and games that were released.
+There is only a textless version of the opening song on Disc Eight.
+Just like the textless songs on Disc Four, there is no longer any credit text, but there are still subtitles on the screen.
+A feature labeled as “Japanese TV Spots” runs for roughly two-and-a-half minutes, and there are no subtitles for this feature.
+There are a total of seven television spots included, and they seemed to be for various The Slayers recordings and games that were released.
 There are also trailers for other properties FUNimation was promoting at the time this DVD set was released.

 Disc 12 didn’t contain much in the way of special features.
-There are textless versions of the opening and closing songs; unfortunately, this feature did not include a textless version of the song that appeared for the ending credits of the final episode of Slayers Try.
+There are textless versions of the opening and closing songs.
+Unfortunately, this feature did not include a textless version of the song that appeared for the ending credits of the final episode of The Slayers Try.
 For the songs that appear on here, the credit text is gone, but the subtitles still remain.
 There are also trailers other properties FUNimation was promoting at the time this DVD set was released.

 This set is an economical way for fans of The Slayers to acquire the first three seasons of the series on DVD in order to have them in their home video collection.
 As far as I can tell, the first three seasons are not available on Blu-ray, and DVD sets for the individual seasons are no longer available, so this is basically the only release that can still be easily acquired that includes this material.